SevenShepherd/SevenShepherd.github.io/_posts/2024-03-17-hated-for-Christ.markdown

 - Years ago, false witness, from a worship leader, caused unprovoked attacks and several years of malicious slander against me, targeting my God-given abilities and progress.
 Envy turned to hatred, despite my kindness and refusal to retaliate.
 This caused me to do deep research on what a Christian actually is, because they certainly did not represent Christ.
 - The second time was about a year ago, when a great spirit of division was forced upon my family and we were maligned by members of an unbiblical, anti-evangelical, and sub-Christian movement for not swallowing uncritically &ldquo;*the new thing*.&rdquo; We were harassed for about a year as my family got attacked in text messages and verbally abused because we rejected their strange movement.
-- When my Dad almost died from sepsis, the individuals from the first group called me a coward for not being able to answer the phone fast enough for their liking, I guess I was late for my scheduled verbal abuse.
+- When my Dad almost died from sepsis, as I sat in the hospital, the individuals from the first group called me a coward for not being able to answer the phone fast enough for their liking, I guess I was late for my scheduled verbal abuse.
 After seven years of quietly taking said abuse, that was the day they were blocked forever.
 Some members from the second example made comments that he deserved it or that it was divine retribution for teaching repentance, a concept they despise.
-A concept that Jesus and all the apostles taught by the way.
+A concept that Jesus, all the apostles, and Chuck Smith taught by the way.
 - The third instance is happening recently for [defending the scriptures, and defending the teachings of the Calvary Chapel founder Chuck Smith](https://sevenshepherd.github.io/calvary-chapel/).
 A possible heretical sect, the same one referred to in all the examples above, has taken over in recent years.
 An attempt to correct their false teachings has caused them to showcase great arrogance, anger, and false witness against me in a passive-aggressive way.

 It is my experience with modern movements, that they are filled with anger, hatred, and judgement for those who are correcting them in love.
 Many do not bear [the fruits that Christ told us to look for](https://sevenshepherd.github.io/fruits/) in the lives of the those with genuine saving faith.
 These experiences have led me to campaign against the sect that has hijacked the Calvary Chapel Movement.
 A movement which I loved and had a lifelong history with.
 An Evil force is destroying it's founders original message from within.